John W. McCormack: Legacy

 In 1983, the University of Massachusetts Boston established the John W. McCormack Institute of Public Affairs.
 In 1985, the university dedicated John W. McCormack Hall, which was named in McCormack's honor.
 In 2003, the McCormack Institute was expanded into a graduate school.
 In 2010, the school expanded its mission again, and it was renamed the McCormack Graduate School of Policy and Global Studies.
 The McCormack Graduate School's mission currently includes training in social justice, government accountability and transparency, and strengthening democratic institutions.

 The John W. McCormack Post Office and Courthouse in Boston was built in the early 1930s, and was renamed in McCormack's honor.
 It was designated a Boston landmark by the city Landmarks Commission in 1998, and in 2011 it was listed on the National Register of Historic Places.

 John W. McCormack Middle School in Dorchester was also named for him.

-A Massachusetts state government office building in Boston is also named for McCormack.
+A Massachusetts state government office building at Ashburton Place in Boston is also named for McCormack.